tbachlechner/Heuristik/README.md

 <img src=./data/learning_curve.jpg width="550"/>
 </p>

+To establish the statistical significance that the ReZero model outperforms the plain Transformer model, each was trained four times.
+The ReZero model on average outperformed the plain model by 7 percent, and none of the ReZero models performed worse than the plain models.

 ### Issues/Notes

 - Over-fitting is one of the main issues.
 The dataset used to train the model contains about 5M words, and the model achieves a >99% accuracy on the training set after about 10 epochs, inhibiting any further increase in generalization performance.
 While hyperparameter-tuning might somewhat ammeliorate this issue, a larger dataset is likely most effective to address this issue.